 and their children in their maintenance claims against their husband and the children's guardian.

 At that time, legal advice and assistance given were only confined to -

-1970, September - A pilot project was launched in that providing legal aid relating to advice only.
+A pilot project was launched in to provide legal aid relating to advice only.

 1985 - At the beginning, the Bureau was placed under the Attorney - General's Chambers.

-1995, May – The Bureau was placed under the Ministry after the Ministry of Law was setting up.
+1995 - May – The Bureau was placed under the Ministry of Law after it was set up.

 1995 - June - It now comes under the wings of the Legal Affairs Division of the Prime Minister's Department.

 2011 - 16 January - The name of the "Legal Aid Bureau" has been changed to the "Legal Aid Department".